SportsBubble/aws-waf-security-automations/README.md

 - One global bucket that you access with the http endpoint.
 AWS CloudFormation templates are stored here.
 For example, `mybucket`.
 - One regional bucket for each AWS Region where you plan to deploy the solution.
 Use the name of the global bucket as the prefix of the bucket name, and suffix it with the region name.
 Regional assets such as Lambda code are stored here.
 For example, `mybucket-us-east-1`.
+- For the purposes of setting environment variables below, you can just set YOUR_DIST_OUTPUT_BUCKET to be equivalent to YOUR_TEMPLATE_OUTPUT_BUCKET without the region name appended (mybucket from above).
+The region name gets added in the last command listed below under the 'Upload deployment assets' section and the rest of the solution code also appends the region name when necessary.
+The buckets themselves need to be named as indicated above (mybucket and mybucket-us-east-1).

 The assets in buckets must be accessible by your account.